-- Your message.
+- Your message

-- Your target audience (or even better, your perfect person).
+- Your target audience (or even better, your perfect person)

-- Putting it all together and expressing it.
+- Putting it all together and expressing it

 OK, I should probably add one little thing at this point.
-While building your personality-based brand is a rather simple, straight forward process, it’s not always easy.
+While building your personality-based brand is a rather simple, straightforward process, it’s not always easy.
 There is work involved.
 But I can assure you that it’s very much worth it.

+That’s great.
 If you had to take your best branding advice or inspirational thought and put it into one sentence or phrase, what would that be?

-This is probably not very catchy, but it is my best piece of advice, and in my experience the plain truth:
+This is probably not very catchy, but it is my best piece of advice — and in my experience, the plain truth: